Who are we?

 What else do we do?

 Children and young people – We have a Junior Church that meets during the morning service.
 Kids club meets at Church house on Tuesday evenings during term time.
-We also have a small youth group that meets weekly.
 A successful Holiday club is held during the first week of the summer holidays each year for primary school age children.
 The week ends with a ‘show and tell’ evening for church members and parents to attend.

-Ladies’ fellowship – From October to Easter, Ladies’ fellowship meets on Wednesday afternoons and is attracting more to their group, including many non church members.
+Ladies Guild – From October to Easter, Ladies Guild meets on Wednesday afternoons and is attracting more to their group, including many non church members.

 Fair Trade – We are a Fair Trade church and Traidcraft goods are available after the service on the first Sunday of the month.